 Rule-based transformation and optimization of operator graphs have been studied for more than a decade in the context of extendible database query optimizers [RH87, CZ96], optimizer generators [SS90, GM93], and query optimizers for object-oriented databases [VD91].
-Structurally, filter graphs are nearly identical to operator graphs.
-Semantically, of course, they are different-there exist, however, several analogies:
+Structurally, filter graphs are nearly identical to operator graphs and although they differ semantically there exist several analogies:

-- Logic operators (e. g., join) correspond to virtual filters, while the implementations of logic operators (physical operators, e. g., nested-loop-join) correspond to instantiatable filters. - There are operators having no corresponding operator in the logic algebra (called enforcers in [GM93]).
-These are used to ensure certain physical properties of the data (e. g. sorting).
-In VirtualMedia such operators occur, e. g., as format filters for conversion, scaling, or (de-)compression. - Virtual methods, for which the appropriate implementation can only be determined at run time, are similar to virtual filters having no predefined implementation for the data type they are applied to, in a sense that the implementation must be deduced from the data type at run time ('virtuality' of our filters, however, is not stemming from explicit type inheritance, but from a deducible media type affinity).
+- Logic operators (e. g., join) correspond to virtual filters, while the implementations of logic operators (physical operators, e. g., nested-loop-join) correspond to instantiable filters. - There are operators having no corresponding operator in the logic algebra (called enforcers in [GM93]).
+These are used to ensure certain physical properties of the data (e. g., sorting).
+In VirtualMedia such operators occur, e. g., as format filters for conversion, scaling, or (de-)compression. - Virtual methods, for which the appropriate implementation can only be determined at run time, are similar to virtual filters having no predefined implementation for the data type they are applied to, in a sense that the implementation must be deduced from the data type at run time ("virtuality" of our filters, however, is not stemming from explicit type inheritance, but from a deducible media type affinity).
 Algebraic support for types with virtual methods is described, e. g., in [VD91].